 COM 164.
 War and Upheaval through Film.
 Analysis of films at the levels of message creation, audience response, and social impact on issues such as war, race, religion and gender.
 Partially satisfies the HS CCR.
 Satisfies the W1 ACE.
-Partially satisfies the Modern Societies LADR.

 COM 210.
 Graphic Design I. Explores design and the design process through historical examples, theory, typographic studies, problem definition, digital and traditional design tools, production and content delivery.
 Focus on digital photography and photo manipulation as well as digital illustration and graphic layout.
-Each student will gain professional experience and potentially work on a design project for Hanover College's Office of Communications & Marketing, Identical to ART 210.
-Partially satisfies the LA CCR.
+Each student will gain professional experience and potentially work on a design project for Hanover College's Office of Communications & Marketing.
+Identical to ART 210.
 Fee Charged.